kareemy/Homework1/README.md

     git status
     ```
 4. Verify that your changes are on GitHub.
 6. Congratulations!
-Your lab 2 assignment is complete.
+Your assignment is complete.